Correct at 30/06/2023

 Or call one of our expert advisers today on:

-An interest-only mortgage is a type of loan where your monthly payments only cover the interest you owe and not the capital you’ve borrowed.
-At the end of the term you’ll have to repay the full amount borrowed, with most people using savings or investments to pay off what they owe.
-Lenders will want to see proof that you’ve got a plan in place for repaying the mortgage capital.
+An interest-only mortgage is a type of mortgage where your monthly payments only cover the interest you owe, and not the capital you’ve borrowed.
+At the end of the term you’ll have to repay the full amount borrowed.
+Most people use savings or investments to pay off what they owe - bear in mind that most lenders will ask to see evidence of how you intend to do this before agreeing to the mortgage.

-The main advantage of an interest-only mortgage is that your monthly payments will be much lower compared to a repayment mortgage, where you repay both the capital and interest each month.
-However, with a repayment mortgage, you have peace of mind that there’ll be nothing left to pay at the end of the mortgage term.
-Whether an interest-only mortgage is right for you depends on your personal circumstances.
+The main advantage of this type of mortgage is that your monthly payments will be lower compared to a repayment mortgage, where you repay both the capital and interest each month.

 An interest-only mortgage enables you to only pay back the interest you owe each month rather than any of the capital you’ve borrowed.
 This means your monthly payments won’t reduce your debt, and instead the capital must be repaid in full at the end of the mortgage term.
 You can read more in our guide ‘What is an interest-only mortgage?’